Sub-keV dark matter can strongly ionize molecular clouds

 where $J(E, \textbf{x})$ is the photon flux in a given location of the sky, $\sigma^{\text{Ioniz}}_{H_2}(E)$ is the photoionization cross section~\cite{Padovani:2009bj} and $\theta_e(E)$ is the number of secondary ionizations per primary ionization~\cite{2001ApJ...559.1194Y, Dogiel:2013mwa}

-Here, $I_{H_2} = 15.4$~eV is the ionization potential of H$_2$, $E_e = E -I_{H_2}$ is the energy of the electron produced from the photoionization induced by an incoming photon with energy $E$ and $W \approx 40$~eV is the average energy loss of a non-thermal electron per ionization of an H$_2$ molecule in the interstellar medium~\cite{1999ApJS..125..237D}.
+Here, $I_{H_2} = 15.4$~eV is the ionization potential of H$_2$, $E_e = E -I_{H_2}$ is the energy of the electron produced from the photoionization induced by an incoming photon with energy $E$ and $W \lesssim 40$~eV is the average energy loss of a non-thermal electron per ionization of an H$_2$ molecule in the interstellar medium~\cite{1999ApJS..125..237D}.
+Precisely, the values of W we taken from Fig. 6 of Ref.~\cite{1999ApJS..125..237D}.
 The integral in Eq.~\ref{eq:main} extends from a minimum energy of $I_{H_2}$ to the maximum photon energy produced in the DM annihilation/decay, i.e. the mass of the DM particle, m$_{\chi}$, in the case of annihilating DM and m$_{\chi}$/2 in the case of decaying DM.
 Here, we are neglecting the Compton ionization process, which is important only above tens of keV~\cite{2001ApJ...559.1194Y}.
 This simplification is motivated by the fact that at such energies, our limits are not competitive with previous constraints.

 The photon flux at a given position $J(E,\textbf{x})$ can be expressed as

 where the factor $2$ accounts for the production of two photons, $\frac{N_H{_2}}{n_{H_2}} \sim$ L$_{MC}$ is of the size of the MCs (L$_{MC}$)~\cite{Gabici:2022nac} calculated for a constant average n$_{H_2}$ and $Q$ is the source term for the injection of photons